taskiq-python/taskiq/docs/available-components/brokers.md

 but all tasks are executed locally in the current thread.
 By default it uses `InMemoryResultBackend` but this can be overridden.

+Because one `InMemoryBroker` instance acts as both client and worker, its startup and shutdown run both event-handler phases.
+Middleware and result backend lifecycle hooks still run once per broker lifecycle.
+Shutdown waits for background in-memory tasks before closing those resources and the sync-task executor.

 ## ZeroMQBroker

 This broker uses [ZMQ](https://zeromq.org/) to communicate between worker and client processes.